anup-66/Document-Retrieval-System-using-Pinecone-LangChain-and-Flask/README.md

 # Document Retrieval System using Pinecone, LangChain, and Flask
 This is a Flask-based document retrieval system built with Pinecone for vector search and LangChain for document processing.
-The application scrapes news articles, converts them into PDF format, and embeds them into a Pinecone vector database for efficient searching using OpenAI embeddings.
+The application use seperate thread to scrapes news articles, converts them into PDF format, and embeds them into a Pinecone vector database for efficient searching using Sentence Transformer embeddings.
 The application also supports caching with Redis to improve performance for frequently queried search terms.

 ## Table of Contents
++ Overview
++ Technologies Used
++ File Structure
++ Setup Instructions
++ Usage
++ Techniques Used
+  - Pinecone Vector Search
+  - Document Processing with LangChain
+  - Caching with Redis
+  - Rate Limiting
++ API Endpoints
++ Future Enhancements
 ### Overview
-Technologies Used
-File Structure
-Setup Instructions
-Usage
-Techniques Used
-Pinecone Vector Search
-Document Processing with LangChain
-Caching with Redis
-Rate Limiting
-API Endpoints
-Future Enhancements
-Overview
 This project is a full-stack document retrieval application that supports:

 Scraping live news articles from the web.